BesrourMS/Identity/README.md

 # Identity
 HTML5UP Identity Template For Pico CMS

-Download the identity folder, extract it to the themes folder of your Pico installation, and change the following setting within your config.php:
+Download the identity folder, extract it to the themes folder of your Pico installation, and change the following setting within your config.php for Pico CMS Version < 2.0 :

 `$config['theme'] = 'identity';`

+For Pico CMS >= 2.0 add to config/config.yml

+`theme: identity`

+(If the file does not excist, create it.
+For more info see config/config.yml.template)

 For the content download our `index.md`, upload it in the content folder and make your changes.